Our Team

 Adrian Sandru

 Adrian's passion for mathematics started in middle school when he was introduced to Euclidean geometry in 6th grade.
-Since then, he has covered many areas of mathematics from Number Theory to Analytic Geometry.
-As a participant in the Descartes Math Competition organized by Waterloo University, Adrian scored among the top 10 in Canada and won a scholarship that secured his admission to the prestigious Computer Engineering program.
-After graduating with a B.S. in Computer Engineering, he has been working in software engineering for the past 25 years, programming in C++, Java, Php, and Python languages.
-His second passion is physics, especially the areas of Mechanics (solids and fluids), Thermodynamics, Electricity and Magnetism, Optics, and Acoustics.
+Since then, he has covered many areas of mathematics from number theory to analytic geometry.
+As a participant in the Descartes Math Competition organized by Waterloo University, Adrian scored among the top 10 in Canada and won a scholarship that secured his admission to the prestigious computer engineering program.
+After graduating with a B.S. in computer engineering, he has been working in software engineering for the past 30 years, programming in C++, Java, Php, and Python languages.
+His second passion is physics, especially the areas of mechanics (solids and fluids), thermodynamics, electricity and magnetism, optics, and acoustics.
 Adrian has successfully tutored his two teenage sons and their friends in mathematics and physics for the past 6 years.
-His philosophy can be summed up as follows: "passionate and enthusiastic educator who employs effective teaching strategies to inspire generations of students".
-In his free time, Adrian enjoys reading World History, listening to music, gardening, and hiking with his family.
+The culture at AoPS is vibrant and diverse.
+With instructors hailing from various backgrounds, including mathematics, english, physics, engineering and more, there's a wealth of expertise to draw from.
+The shared goal of educating and empowering students is what unites everyone at AoPS.
+Whether it's through in-person, online classes, textbooks, or competitions, the focus remains on providing top-quality education and support to help students succeed in their academic pursuits.
+It's inspiring to see such dedication and collaboration towards a common purpose.
+He loves the students' energy and creativity.
+He watches them grow and develop every day and is happy that he makes a positive difference in their lives.
+His philosophy can be summed up as follows: "passionate and enthusiastic educator who employs effective teaching strategies to inspire generations of students.

 Saeed Sofla